com-lihaoyi/scalasql/readme.md

   against it to perform useful work.
 Ideal for newcomers to work through from top to bottom when getting started with the library.

+* [ScalaSql Database Examples](databases.md): examples of how to connect to various databases using ScalaSQL

 * [ScalaSql Reference](reference.md): a detailed listing of ScalaSql functionality, comprehensively covering everything that ScalaSql supports, in a single easily searchable place.
 Ideal for looking up exactly methods/operators ScalaSql supports, looking up